Logotype for Cobram Estate Olives Limited

 Outlook and guidance

-• Second half expected to be materially stronger, especially in the USA, due to improved oil supply and bulk oil sales scheduled for H2.
+• Second half expected to be materially stronger, especially in the USA, due to improved oil supply and timing of bulk sales.

-• Australian packaged goods sales anticipated to be in line with last year’s record, with growth in the Cobram Estate brand.
+• Australian packaged goods sales anticipated to match last year’s record, with Cobram Estate brand growth continuing.

 • FY26 EBITDA expected to be lower than FY25 due to an off year in the Australian crop, though the crop is expected to be only moderately lower.